 Joint oral statement during ID OHCHR report on the situation of HR in Belarus

-On 17 March 2022, Lawyers for Lawyers alongside the International Bar Association’s Human Rights Institute, the Law Society of England and Wales, and Lawyers’ Rights Watch Canada delivered an oral statement about the findings of the OHCHR Examination report, during the Interactive Dialogue on the OHCHR report on the situation of human rights in Belarus in the run-up to the 2020 presidential election and in its aftermath (HRC res.
-46/20).
-The Interactive dialogue took place during the 49th session of the UN Human Rights Council.
+On 22 March 2023, Lawyers for Lawyers alongside the International Bar Association’s Human Rights Institute, the Law Society of England and Wales and Lawyers’ Rights Watch Canada delivered an oral statement about the findings of the OHCHR Examination report during the Interactive Dialogue on the OHCHR report on the situation of human rights in Belarus in the run-up to the 2020 presidential election and in its aftermath.
+The Interactive dialogue took place during the 52nd session of the UN Human Rights Council.

 The statement reads as follows:

 The International Bar Association’s Human Rights Institute, the Law Society of England and Wales, Lawyers for Lawyers and Lawyers’ Rights Watch Canada continue to be alarmed at the deterioration of the situation in Belarus, with ongoing widespread and systematic gross human rights violations, including torture and ill treatment, unnecessary and disproportionate use of force, and arbitrary arrests and detention.
 No remedy is left at the domestic level for victims to seek justice.